 "I can do it," Meryl argued, stubbornly.
 "Just two more."
 She was panting, burning, hardly able to breathe the scalding hot air, beginning to feel faint.

 "Get your ass out here, now!"
 Clark demanded.

-When Meryl finally stumbled out from between the last two boilers, she fell and her hands burned against the floor when she tried to catch herself.
+When Meryl finally stumbled out from between the last two boilers, she fell and the floor was like fire under her palms when she tried to catch herself.
 Clark seized her around the middle and hauled her effortlessly up into his arms before racing for the door.